Six Weeks In Fiji

 I spent the next six days soaking in the Wailoaloa environment.
 I found the Blue Water Lodge a short walking distance from Smugglers Cove.
 It supplied an outside little restaurant.
 The food was good light breakfasts and lunches The catering by Fijian women was lovely.
 But I was annoyed to find the restaurant did not provide visa card service.
 I was acclimatising to digital currency.
 Soon I mused paper money will seem as archaic as a cart and buggy.
 In Auckland, I assume paper money is a sign of nefarious activity.
 Across the road there was another hotel and restaurant, The Beach Club.
 I was told The Beach Club provided excellent dinners.
 That promise was fulfilled that evening.
 A Fiji decor restaurant with Fiji traditional songs, helpful staff, and food and wine that delighted my palate.

 On the seventh day, I booked another week at Smugglers Cove.
 The reception desk could not find my booking.
 I showed them my booking on my laptop.
 To their amusement and my horror, we discovered I had booked into another hotel.
 "Just down the road," they assured me.
 I fled Smugglers Cove in mortification.
 I hired a taxi which took me to my new hotel in two minutes.
 I was to my great relief back at the Blue Water Lodge.
-The manageress was delighted to see me and my booking.
+The manager was delighted to see me and my booking.
 The shock of my hotel displacement made my hand shake when I signed in my booking.
 My seventy one years were catching up on me.
 The Blue Water Lodge was a quiet restful hotel where for the rest of my holiday, I had light breakfasts and lunches.

 I was picking up on a social pattern in Fiji.
 The Fijian women with very smart aplomb manage the hospitality.
 The Fijian men are the hewers of wood and drawers of water.
 That is they are the manual workers.
 But they seem happy as their prestigious relatives are soldiers, policemen and statesmen.
-The Indo Fijians are the technicians and bureaucrats.
+The Indo Fijians are the shop keepers, technicians and bureaucrats.
 But buried social temperatures rise and bubble to the surface in coups.
 They are the steam eruptions that clear the air until normality soon after returns.
 That contrasts with New Zealand where there is always political friction and social gloom.
 I am not sure about my metaphors.

 The next morning, I took the bus to Suva.
 The bus station was as befitted a bus station in an efficient but developing country.
-Not Mercedes nor tuk tuk.
-I purchased a ticket, either via visa or cash.
+Not Mercedes nor tuktuk.
+I purchased a ticket, via cash.
 After much angst and rushing around, I boarded the correct bus.
 The bus trip from Nadi to Suva was four and a half hours.
 Travel fatigue ended vague ideas of several more trips to Suva.
-As the bus grinded through an arid landscape of small town/village settlements to the other end of Viti Levu island, we passed by Cannibal Country Restaurant.
+As the bus ground through an arid landscape of small town/village settlements to the other end of Viti Levu island, we passed by Cannibal Country Restaurant.
 I googled it.
 It seemed a nice regular place.
 Ethnic dishes were served with no hint of homo flesh.
 During the first coup, the more fanatical coup supporters dug a cannibal pit outside Parliament House.
-Cannibalism seems an issue of overt nostalgia in Fiji.
-In New Zealand, its history is glossed over.
-The 1960s popular pop song Puha and Pakeha has long been suppressed.

 After this tiresome journey, we arrived at Suva bus station.
 I found a taxi and directed it to a mobile repair shop.
-I had foolishly taken my mobile into my hotel bathroom.
+I had taken my mobile into my hotel bathroom.
 Its rough outdoor nature had irrigated and ruined it.
 I had my sim card transferred to a spare mobile.
 But the spare was a Chinese version.
 No one in the Indian shop could read its instructions.
 They directed me to a Chinese mobile shop.
 But they couldn't or wouldn't either.
 So the ubiquitous Chinese were still around in Fiji when you looked for them.

 I took another taxi and directed the driver to take me to the Suva Public library.
 I asked him how much does the cheapest hotel in Suva cost for one night.
 He said. sixty dollars.
 For six dollars, I could pay for a room or one hour.
 I wondered allowed.
-What can one do in an hotel room for one hour?
+"What can one do in an hotel room for one hour?"
 We both laughed at the nefarious choices in Suva.
 I resolved to return to Nadi that evening.

 My taxi reached the public library.
 I was surprised at its small size and backward technology.
 I had imagined a shining prestigious edifice funded by international aid.
 Then I felt impressed.
 Fiji does not boost itself with shining building.
 Its boosting is its Fiji human spirit and culture.
 Its public money is spared for the Fiji people even if only in private bank accounts of politicians.
 They have their relatives and retainers.